dsyer/inner-loop-boot-k8s/README.md

 That makes a new service endpoint for the database called `mysql`, so that will be the DNS-resolvable hostname for the application to connect to it.
 It also creates a Kubernetes secret in the default namespace which follows the [Kubernetes Service Binding](https://github.com/k8s-service-bindings/spec) conventions.

+The command line process for the inner loop is the same once the database is running.
+We can just take a quick look here at the application source code to highlight the bindings to the database.
+The source code itself is just a vanilla [Petclinic](https://github.com/spring-projects/pring-petclinic) with an extra `src/k8s` directory for the Kubernetes manifests.

-The secret is then mounted in the application as a volume, which we apply as a [Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) patch:
+The secret is mounted in the application as a volume, which we apply as a [Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) patch:

 ```yaml
 apiVersion: apps/v1